MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 The easiest solution is to move the game project to the same logical drive where the Unreal Engine resides using the `Windows File Explorer`.

 If you're moving the Unreal Engine source that you installed via the `Epic Games Launcher`, uninstall the engine and then reinstall it to the same drive as the game.
-This has the advantage of ensuring that the engine configuration files reflect the new location.
+This way the engine configuration files reflect the new location.

 After you have the game source and engine source on the same drive, you can open the `.uproject` in Visual Studio.